RoboJackets/robocup-software/doc/contributing.md

 Keep in mind, you can have several branches at once.
-If you need to fix a bug for an existing contribution while working on a new one, you should checkout the master branch, and then create a new named bug fix branch.
+If you need to fix a bug for an existing contribution while working on a new one, you should checkout the master branch, and then create a new branch named bug fix.
 It is critically important that a pull request only address one thing at a time.
 If it does not, the request will not accepted until you have separated the items you have worked on.

 If you've done all this successfully, you are now an official contributor.